Turkey Stuffed Sweet Potatoes

 Ground Turkey Caramelized Sauerkraut Stuffed Sweet Potatoes

 The challenge is to create a dessert, entree, or sauce/marinade with Keystone Pantry Allulose.
 Lang Chocolates sent me a 3lb jar to experiment with.
-However, after the pear tart, a good amount of Allulose was left over.
+I still have a good amount of Allulose left over.
 Consequently, I could not let the contest close without another recipe creation.
-This time one for the entree category.
+This time, one for the entree category.

 Allulose